fbpx

 Organisations such as the International Spiritual Emergence Network (ISEN), American Center for the Integration of Spiritually Transformative Experiences (ACISTE), the International Association for Near Death Studies (IANDS) and the Near Death Experience Research Foundation (NDERF) provide a touchpoint for experiences and research around them.
 You can find further links and information here.

 More authors are stepping up to write their stories and gather, honour and structure the experiences of others as Nicole has done.
-My next book review (coming week of 11 February) is of Mystical Interludes II – a Collection of Ordinary People’s Mystical Experiences, collected and edited by Emily Rodavich.
-The Power of NOTES and Mystical Interludes II came to me in a synchronistic way, at the same time from different connections but covering similar terrain.
+You might like to read my book review of Mystical Interludes II – a Collection of Ordinary People’s Mystical Experiences, collected and edited by Emily Rodavich.
+The Power of NOTES and Mystical Interludes II came to me in a synchronistic way, at the same time from unique connections but covering similar terrain.

 Read Nicole Gruel’s book to recognise, honour and structure such experiences in your life and also in the lives of those you love.
 If you have had a NOTE, this book can help others share in and understand your experience.
 Likewise, if you think someone you know may have experienced a NOTE, this book is a useful way to open the conversation or quietly support them.
-For counsellors, coaches and other professional people, this is an important resource to open up thoughts about spiritually transformative experiences in the context of practice.
+For counsellors, coaches and other professional people, this is an important resource to open up thoughts about spiritually transformative experiences in practice.

 And as I finish writing, I hear the sounds of the children next door playing under the water sprinkler in the Sydney midsummer heat.
 One excitedly shouts: “There’s a rainbow!”